Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

+* Connect buttons resizes too much.
+Probably need to fix it to a particular height.
+* Add flags to egress region combo
+* Bug (maybe): Check disabling of controls in older IE
 * Write descriptions for all i18n messages
 * More elaborate connection animation?
 * Need higher-res Psiphon logo
 * Clean up psiclient code.
-* Add flags to egress region combo
-* Add settings reset button?
 * Will a long disconnect hang UI?
 Probably.
 But is that avoidable in JS, or just because Stop() blocks and is called from message queue handler?
 * Bug?
 Psiphon doesn't consistently launch on Win7+IE9?
 Only in VM?
 * Come up with new spec for banner ads.
 Larger, PNG, maybe with transparency.